Siamese Natural Language Tracker: Tracking by Natural Language Descriptions with Siamese Trackers: Related Works

 In the past two decades, tracking by detection models~\cite{blackman2004multiple,kalal2012tracking} and Bayesian filtering based algorithms~\cite{brookner1998g,kalman1960new} have been thoroughly studied in the field of visual object tracking.
 Some deep learning based models~\cite{bertinetto2016fully,danelljan2017eco,ning2017spatially,song2018vital} have been introduced in recent years, and are argued to perform better when handling occlusion and appearance change.
 ECO~\cite{danelljan2017eco} applies convolutional filters on convolution feature maps to obtain satisfactory performance on multiple tracking datasets.
 ECO still suffers from efficiency issues~\cite{huang2017learning}, though its efficiency is improved from the original convolution filter based tracker, C-COT~\cite{danelljan2016beyond}.
 These trackers maintain appearance and motion models explicitly by maintaining the visual features over time.
+ATOM~\cite{danelljan2019atom} introduced a classification module that is updated online to better handle scenarios where multiple similar targets exist.
+DiMP~\cite{bhat2019learning} aims to train an online model to distinguish the background and foreground of the exemplar during tracking, which further pushes the performance of convolutional filter based trackers.
+PrDiMP~\cite{danelljan2020probabilistic} introduced probabilistic regression to further improve the DiMP tracker.
+KL-divergence based loss is first introduced to train the regression network of the PrDiMP.

-SiamFC~\cite{bertinetto2016fully} conducts a local search for regions with a similar regional visual features obtained by a CNN in every frame.
-SiamRPN~\cite{li2018high} and SiamRPN++~\cite{li2019siamrpn++} performs tracking as one shot detection using the siamese network as a region proposal network.
-However, these siamese trackers do not model the temporal appearance variations of the target and have model drift problems.
+On the other hand, a series of Siamese trackers are introduced by exploiting a siamese convolutional neural network architecture for tracking by detection.
+SiamFC~\cite{bertinetto2016fully} conducts a local search for regions with similar regional visual features obtained by a CNN in every frame.
+SiamRPN~\cite{li2018high} and SiamRPN++~\cite{li2019siamrpn++} performs tracking as one shot detection using the Siamese network as a region proposal network.
+However, these Siamese trackers do not model the temporal appearance variations of the target and therefore suffer from model drift problems.
+SiamRCNN~\cite{voigtlaender2020siam} is the most recent Siamese tracker that produces state-of-the-art tracking performance on several benchmark datasets by performing a global search via re-detection while trading off the speed.
+SiamRCNN runs at only 4 frames per second.